-VAT returns must be submitted monthly and must be filed not later than the last working day of the month immediately following the month to which the return relates.
-Payments must be made at the same time, by way of cash or cheque.
-A taxable person who received imported services must complete and submit specially designed forms for the services as and when they are received and account for the VAT by means of a reverse charge.
+VAT returns must be submitted monthly and must be filed no later than the last working day of the month immediately following the month to which the return relates.
+Payments must be made by the due date for filing.
+A taxable person who received imported services must complete and submit specially designed forms for the services by means of a reverse charge within 21 days after the month in which the services are imported.

 The amount of VAT paid by the registered person can be claimed as input tax deduction.
+However, reverse VAT and other items cannot be claimed as deductible input tax.